 3D Printing for Microfluidics

-Prototyping small volumes of microfluidic parts has traditionally been difficult using CNC machining or injection molding, but Proto Labs offers microfluidic fabrication through 3D printing for just this.
+Manufacturing small volumes of microfluidic devices or "a Lab-on-a-Chip," has traditionally been difficult using CNC machining or injection molding, but Protolabs offers microfluidic fabrication through 3D printing for just this.

-Whether you’re creating a microfluidic part for a med device or have a new lens design, be sure to explain your concerns as we can create a special build to produce the clarity required for these parts.
-Proto Labs uses a substrate build on a sheet of clear acrylic that provides a surface that requires minimal polishing.
-These down faces don’t have the support structures typically required using SL, so these surfaces will have your highest clarity.
+Whether you’re creating a microfluidic part for a medical device or have a new lens design, be sure to explain your concerns as we can create a special build to produce the clarity required for these parts.
+These down faces don’t have the support structures typically required using SLA, so these surfaces will have your highest clarity.
 The up facing surfaces would have the next best finish followed by any vertical surfaces.
 To provide optimal clarity, the surfaces are then sanded down or polished to remove any visible layers on the flat surfaces.
 Not that on lenses and clear parts only (not on microfluidic parts), we do apply a clear urethane coating that improves on the clarity of the parts.

 Learn more about microfluidics at protolabs.com or contact one of our customer service engineers at [email protected] or 877.479.3680.